 -

 Interior Design: Interior designers use forms and shapes to create functional and aesthetically pleasing spaces.
-They consider the arrangement of furniture, the use of color and texture, and the overall flow of a room Most people skip this — try not to..
+They consider the arrangement of furniture, the use of color and texture, and the overall flow of a room Worth keeping that in mind.
+Took long enough..

 Common Misconceptions